CleverCase/ember-bootstrap-controls/README.md

 Upgrading instead of Installing?
 Head over to our [upgrade instructions](#upgrade-instructions).

-Run `ember install ember-bootstrap-controls` to install this add-on.
+Run `ember install @wildland-labs/ember-bootstrap-controls` to install this add-on.

 ## Upgrade Instructions